The Prisoner in other media: Roger Langley

 These books were made available through the fan club, and at the Prisoner Shop in Portmeirion and are long out of print individually.
 They were reissued and revised in one volume as the Prisoner Trilogy, available from the Prisoner Shop in Portmeirion as well as from online sources.

 Powys Media

-Independent UK publisher that obtained the rights to The Prisoner (and Space: 1999) in the early 2000s.
+Independent UK publisher Powys Media obtained the rights to The Prisoner (and Space: 1999) in the early 2000s.
 Its books were primarily available by mail-order only.